For a long time it was only film, and only landscapes, and then we discovered what it feels like to capture human connection.

 Come to us as who you truly are

-I live life wearing my heart of my sleeve and I think that’s what I give couples – I give them my heart.
+I live life wearing my heart on my sleeve and I think that’s what I give couples – I give them my heart.

-Loves: reading, writing, journaling, hiking, yoga, Skyrim, late 60’s/early 70’s, classic rock, road trips, photographing people and landscapes (especially on film), dogs.
+Loves: reading, writing, journaling, hiking, crocheting, Skyrim, late 60’s/early 70’s, classic rock, road trips, photographing people and landscapes (especially on film), dogs, typing away on my typewriter, good chocolate.

-Loves: hiking, snowboarding, skateboarding, video games, dogs, motion graphics and video editing, Star Wars, burgers, coffee, classic rock.
+Loves: reading, bouldering, hiking, snowboarding, skateboarding, video games, dogs, motion graphics and video editing, Star Wars, burgers, coffee, classic rock.

 Depending on the situation you may or may not see the elusive Gertie.

-As I wrote in my vows to Luke, whatever our two souls are made of, his and mine are the same.
+As I quoted from Catherine from Wuthering Heights in my vows to Luke, “whatever our two souls are made of, his and mine are the same.”
 When we fell in love at 18 and 21 we felt cosmically connected and have been attached at the hip pretty much ever since.
-We love classic rock, like… a lot.
+We love classic rock… a lot.
 It’s one of the main things that brought us together #ledzepforever.
 Our record collection is pretty impressive, but we’re biased.
 If we were rich I’m pretty sure we would have a Beauty and the Beast style record library.
-We love dogs, good tv and movies, video games, being outdoors, family, board games, thrifting, travel, and photography.
+We love being outdoors, family, board games, thrifting, travel, and being creative through visual mediums.
 We have been toting around cameras with us since we first started dating, capturing the landscapes and moments that are so precious to us.
 In fact, majority of the photos on this page are from those times.
 We are both Jesus lovers, and we feel most connected to God and each other when outdoors, which is why we chose to elope on a beach that meant the world to us and our story.
-We’re forever makeout buddies who have big dreams.
 We both thrive feeling validated in our aspirations and having creative freedom.
-In 10 years we could see us having some land and a small cottage style home filled with thrifted gems, 10 rescue dogs, and a huge library of books and records.
-We would also of course have a rad adventure rig for big stretches away from home and a ramp in the backyard for Luke to skate on.

 We met at a small bible school on the west coast.